bitovi/academy/src/technology-consulting/6-communication-methods.md

 Daily scrum meetings are essential for fostering team alignment and addressing critical updates.
 To make these meetings effective and efficient, follow these best practices:

-#### Prepare beforehand

-- **Plan your updates in advance:** Take 10 minutes before the meeting to organize your thoughts.
-Focus on what’s most relevant for the team, ensuring your updates are clear and concise.
-Avoid wasting time by preparing your key points ahead of time.
-- **Keep a daily log:** Maintaining a brief record of your work helps you recall progress quickly and share updates effectively during the meeting.
-This also serves as a useful tool for tracking overall progress.

-#### Trust dynamics

-- **Low-trust teams:** In environments with lower trust, daily scrum meetings may require more detailed reporting.
-Team members may need to provide explicit descriptions of what was completed to ensure accountability and visibility.
-This approach can help build confidence over time as progress becomes clear and consistent.
-- **High-trust teams:** In high-trust environments, daily scrum meetings often focus on addressing blockers, coordinating efforts, and aligning priorities rather than detailed reporting.
-The assumption is that team members are completing their work independently and effectively, which reduces the need for granular updates.

 #### Consider the format

 - **Keep it brief:** Focus on the essentials — blockers, key progress, and any risks or dependencies.
 Avoid unnecessary details to ensure the meeting stays short and actionable.
 - **Adapt the frequency:** Align the frequency of meetings with the pace of the project.
 For fast-moving initiatives, daily check-ins may be necessary; for slower projects, consider fewer meetings, such as twice a week.
 Adjust as needed to suit the team’s needs.
 - **Use written updates when appropriate:** For fully remote teams or teams working across time zones, written updates can save time.
 Provide meaningful descriptions (e.g., “Working on issue #123 – fixing bug in user authentication flow”) to offer clarity without requiring follow-up questions.
 Written updates can also be shared in advance or documented in a central repository for easy reference.

+#### Trust dynamics

+- **Low-trust teams:** In environments with lower trust, daily scrum meetings may require more detailed reporting.
+Team members may need to provide explicit descriptions of what was completed to ensure accountability and visibility.
+This approach can help build confidence over time as progress becomes clear and consistent.
+- **High-trust teams:** In high-trust environments, daily scrum meetings often focus on addressing blockers, coordinating efforts, and aligning priorities rather than detailed reporting.
+The assumption is that team members are completing their work independently and effectively, which reduces the need for granular updates.

-#### Communication tips
+#### Prepare beforehand

-- **Clarify the focus:** Share information that’s most relevant to the team, such as blockers, dependencies, and significant progress.
-Avoid getting into unnecessary details or unrelated topics.
-- **Listen actively:** Pay attention to others’ updates to identify areas where you can offer support or collaboration.
-- **Tailor to your audience:** Consider what information your audience needs to hear versus what you want to share.
-Save in-depth discussions or challenges for another venue.

-#### Reflection and adjustment

-- **Evaluate effectiveness:** Regularly assess whether your updates are concise yet informative.
-Reflect on whether adjustments are needed to improve the balance of clarity and brevity.
-- **Adjust cadence as needed:** If updates are repetitive or meetings feel unproductive, reassess the frequency and content to better meet the team’s needs.
+- **Plan your updates in advance:** Take 10 minutes before the meeting to organize your thoughts.
+Focus on what’s most relevant for the team, ensuring your updates are clear and concise.
+Avoid wasting time by preparing your key points ahead of time.
+- **Keep a daily log:** Maintaining a brief record of your work helps you recall progress quickly and share updates effectively during the meeting.
+This also serves as a useful tool for tracking overall progress.

 ### Exercise: Draft a meeting invite